wyfcyx/MScAdvancedComputing/Term2/ISO-TEE/riscv/penglai.md

 > ---
 >
 > SGX MEE paper

+integrity checking: calculate hash level by level and compare the result with the hash store in the tree node

 The paper did not mention that how the secure memory is encrypted and how the hash is calculated.